Skip to main content

 --filter="bindings.members:[email protected]"

-Now that everything is set up, connect BigQuery to Cargo:
+Now that everything is set up, connect BigQuery as your system of records in Cargo:

 1. Navigate to Workspace settingsSystem of records